-In the preferred embodiment of the invention, the target 60 operating system will be Microsoft Windows-95 utilizing a TCP/IP protocol.
+In the preferred embodiment of the invention, the target operating system will be Microsoft Windows-95 utilizing a TCP/IP protocol.
 Extension of these operations for different protocols or operating systems will be apparent to those of ordinary skill in the art.

-In step A (41) of the TCP/IP Polite Agent process 280, a 65 check is made to see if the Communication Link 703 has been established.
+In step A (41) of the TCP/IP Polite Agent process 280, a check is made to see if the Communication Link 703 has been established.
 This can be done in various ways known to those skilled in the art.
-A preferred method is to "ping" (send a packet to and receive a response from) the Advertising System Server 600.
+A preferred method is to "ping' (send a packet to and receive a response from) the Advertising System Server 600.
 See, e.g., J. Martin, TCP/IP Networking, PTR Prentice Hall Inc. (1994) (pages 147-48), the disclosure of which is hereby incorporated by reference.
-An alternative method is to "ping" the Network Service Provider 701.
+An alternative method is to "ping" the Network Service Provider 701

 In step B (42), the line utilization threshold is calculated.
 As noted above, this calculation may vary in different embodiments of the present invention.
-Thus, the line utilization may be fixed, user-configurable or dynamic.
+Thus, the line 10 utilization may be fixed, user-configurable or dynamic.
 The threshold calculation also preferably takes into account the load caused by communication generated by the Polite Agent Jobs 285 themselves.
 This prevents the TCP/IP Polite Agent from not transmitting when the Communications Link 703 is busy primarily due to its own communications.

 In step C (43), the current communication line utilization is obtained.
 For TCP/IP under Windows-95, statistical information regarding the communication line utilization is available from the operating system, including such information as bytes/second.
-In the preferred embodiment, this sampling does not impose a significant overhead on the system and therefore does not cause any noticeable degradation of foreground processes.
+In the preferred embodiment, this sampling does not impose a significant overhead on the system and fore-ground processes.

-In step D (44), the current communications line utilization is compared. to the calculated threshold.
-If the current utilization is higher than the calculated threshold, the TCP/IP Polite Agent 280 will not perform communication and will return to step A. At this point the TCP/IP Polite Agent 280 may be temporarily suspended by the operating system.
+In step D (44), the current communications line utilization is compared to the calculated threshold.
+If the current utilization is higher than the calculated threshold, the TCP/ will return to step A. At this point the TCP/IP Polite Agent 280 may be temporarily suspended by the operating system.

 In step E (45), the next Polite Agent Job 285 to be executed is selected.
-Several Polite Agent Jobs 285 can be pending on the Polite Agent Queue 286.
-The TCP/IP Polite Agent 280 will alternate between the Polite Agent Jobs 285 preferably on a round-robin schedule allowing all of the Polite Agent Jobs 285 to execute in turn.
+Several Polite Agent Jobs 285 can be Agent 280 will alternate between the Polite Agent Jobs 285 preferably on a round-robin schedule allowing all of the Polite Agent Jobs 285 to execute in turn.

 In step F (46), the Polite Agent Job 285 is executed.
-The Polite Agent Jobs 285 are designed in such way that they generate a small amount of communication, for example sending 1K of information, each time they are executed.
+The 50 Polite Agent Jobs 285 are designed in such way that they generate a small amount of communication, for example sending I K of information, each time they are executed.